mattmakai/fullstackpython.com/source/content/pages/04-data/0403-no-sql-datastores.markdown

 A *property* represents information about nodes.
 For example, an entity representing a person could have a property of "female" or "male".

+### Graph data stores
-[Neo4j](http://www.neo4j.org/) is one of the most widely used graph databases and runs on the Java Virtual Machine stack.
+* [Neo4j](http://www.neo4j.org/) is one of the most widely used graph databases and runs on the Java Virtual Machine stack.

 ## NoSQL third-party services
-[MongoHQ](http://www.mongohq.com/home) provides MongoDB as a service.
+* [MongoHQ](http://www.mongohq.com/home) provides MongoDB as a service.
 It's easy to set up with either a standard LAMP stack or on Heroku.

 ## NoSQL data stores resources